- Type of MS Medications

 Multiple sclerosis medications are systemic medications taken orally or administered as injections or infusions.
 The targets of multiple sclerosis medications are to:

-- Prevent or slow down progression of MS and related disabilities
+- Prevent or slow down the progression of MS and related disabilities

 - Reduce duration and frequency of relapses